"Shirley is the real deal, completely contemporary music that rewards the listener fully." -Dr. David Hopes,

 He has written for independent film, animation, theater, and ballet, but composing for the concert hall is his true passion.
 He began accepting commissions for new work in 2005, and has since written for musicians around the world.

 Nathan Shirley lives in the Mountains of North Carolina with his wife and children.
 He works as a freelance composer, accepting commissions for new music, and he performs his compositions in the now rare composer-pianist tradition of Mozart, Beethoven, Chopin, and so many others.
-He has a number of published works available through Orpheus Music, and he has a CD & DVD available along with most of his sheet music here at NathanShirley.org.
+He has a number of published works available through Orpheus Music and has a CD & DVD available along with most of his sheet music here at NathanShirley.org.